nbfalcon/gtk-print/README.md

 ## CLI
 The program is invoked as `gtk-print [options...] document`.
-The program will then execute the specified action on document.
+The program will then execute the specified action on document (defaulting to a graphical Gtk+ print-dialog).
 Available actions (specified with the '\--action=[action]' or '-a' option) are:

 - 'print': Print the document, without creating an interactive dialog.
 Options may be loaded from a file.
 The user may be asked for the document's password,